celiadulucinsa/DEFI_IA/README.md

 sh data/download_data.sh
 ```
 - Go on Kaggle website -> profile -> Account -> Create New API Token
-- Move the kaggle.json into the data_station folder
+- Move the kaggle.json into the data/data_station folder
 - Run the command:

 ```